Databricks Zerobus Ingest — The Best Bus Is No Bus

 Components

-Zerobus Server - Think of them as scalable stateful pod on K8s attached with an SSD disk(high IOPS).
+Zerobus Ingest Server - Think of them as scalable stateful pod on K8s attached with an SSD disk(high IOPS).
 Its responsibilities include:

 Schema validation of the message to the table.